Telling Tales – 2019 update

-This article provides updated Telltale charts, including 2017 returns.
-It focuses on the relative past performance of value and size factors compared to the total US market, as well as studying international and real estate funds.
+This article provides updated Telltale charts, including returns up to 2019.
+It analyzes the relative past performance of value and size factors compared to the total US market, as well as studying international and real estate market segments.

 Introduction to Telltale Charts